 South Korean researchers are eligible to apply for Swiss Government Excellence Scholarships.

 The Swiss Arts Council Pro Helvetia, Swiss Films and Presence Switzerland promote cultural exchange alongside various private initiatives.
 The Swiss Fund Korea seeks to strengthen Switzerland’s image in the South Korea.
 The Swiss embassy in Seoul also helps to promote Switzerland's cultural presence in the Republic, through regular participation in the ‘Tage der deutschen Sprache’ and the ‘Fête de la Francophonie’.

-At the beginning of 2015, there were 257 Swiss nationals resident in South Korea.
+At the end of 2018, there were 257 Swiss nationals living in South Korea.

-Switzerland remains committed to maintenance of the ceasefire agreement on the Korean peninsula and is ready to offer its good offices at any time, as it did when it hosted four-party talks between the two Koreas, China and the US in Geneva in 1997–1999.
+Switzerland supports the maintenance of the ceasefire on the Korean peninsula and has declared its readiness to provide its good offices at any time, as it did during the quadripartite talks held in Geneva between the two Koreas, China and the United States between 1997 and 1999.

 In 1953, at the end of the Korean War, the NNSC appointed Switzerland to monitor the demarcation line between North and South Korea.
 This was the Swiss Armed Forces' first mission abroad.

 In December 1962, Switzerland established diplomatic relations with the Republic of Korea.
 In the subsequent decades, the ties between Switzerland and the Republic of Korea continued to grow stronger, resulting in the close, amicable relations enjoyed today.